2021325/playwright-cucumber/README.md

 ## Writing Tests
 Feature Files
-Feature files are written in Gherkin syntax and located in the src/test/features/ directory.
+🥒 Cucumber Feature files are written in Gherkin syntax and located in the src/test/features/ directory.
 Example
 ```cucumber
 Feature: Example feature